Dell Technologies Inc.

 Strategic Investments and Acquisitions — As part of our strategy, we will continue to evaluate opportunities for strategic investments through our venture capital investment arm, Dell Technologies Capital, with a focus on emerging technology areas that are relevant to our business and that will complement our existing portfolio of solutions.
 The technologies or products these companies have under development are typically in the early stages and may never have commercial value, which could result in a loss of a substantial part of our investment in the companies.
 In addition to these investments, we may also make targeted acquisitions of businesses that advance our strategic objectives and accelerate our innovation agenda.

 Foreign Currency Exposure — We manage our business on a U.S. Dollar basis.
-However, we have a large global presence, generating approximately 45% and 50% of our net revenue from sales to customers outside of the United States during Fiscal 2026 and Fiscal 2025, respectively.
-As a result, our operating results can be, and particularly in recent periods have been, impacted by fluctuations in foreign currency exchange rates.
+However, we have a large global presence, generating approximately 45% and 50% of our net revenue from sales to customers outside of the United States during the first quarter of Fiscal 2027 and the first quarter of Fiscal 2026, respectively.
+As a result, our operating results can be impacted by fluctuations in foreign currency exchange rates.
 We utilize a comprehensive hedging strategy intended to mitigate the impact of foreign currency volatility over time, and we adjust pricing when possible to further minimize foreign currency impacts.

-Other Macroeconomic Risks and Uncertainties — During Fiscal 2026, a number of countries, including the United States, imposed or proposed tariffs on imports, and may continue to do so.
-The impacts of trade protection measures, including changes in tariffs and trade barriers, changes in government policies and international trade arrangements, geopolitical volatility associated with terrorism, military conflicts (including the Iran conflict), and other events, and global macroeconomic conditions, or uncertainty regarding the impact of proposed or future trade protection measures, may affect our results of operations in some markets.
+Other Macroeconomic Risks and Uncertainties — The impacts of trade protection measures, including changes in tariffs and trade barriers, changes in government policies and international trade arrangements, geopolitical volatility associated with terrorism, military conflicts (including the Iran conflict), and other events, and global macroeconomic conditions, or uncertainty regarding the impact of proposed or future trade protection measures, may affect our results of operations in some markets.
 We continue to leverage the agility and scale of our world-class supply chain to mitigate impacts of trade protection measures and will continue to respond to changing market conditions as needed.

 NON-GAAP FINANCIAL MEASURES